Inside Amavisd-new: Advanced Features for Intelligent Mail Filtering

 I guess that most people use amavisd-new together with spamassassin and for example ClamAV.
 Probably a few more use features like DKIM verification and signing with amavis.
 However, there are some features which aren’t found in the usual howtos.
 Here are some of them.

-Did you know, that Amavis can read and include Postfix hash files as well as CIDR files?
-If you manage postfix using files like I do you might like this because you don’t need to configure it twice.
+Did you know that Amavis can directly read and include Postfix hash files and CIDR files?
+If you manage Postfix using configuration files like I do, this feature is invaluable because it eliminates the need to maintain duplicate configuration sets.

 mynetworks = 84.200.7.144/28 127.0.0.0/8